Jackie & Ryan (2014) Review: Moderately Bittersweet!

 Yes, this stars Miss.
 Heigl who doesn’t frown when she is called upon to face the ugly truth.
 Things are very different here.
 She does not need 27 dresses or a long over-stretched get-the-boy-to-fall-for-you-cliché because this isn’t fantasy island and this isn’t something utterly stupid served in the name of ‘mindless romantic-comedies.’

-I know that the title sounds as generic as it can be, but when you see Ben Barnes hopping trains in order to get to a place where music should get him places, you understand that this is not your usual Katherine Heigl film.
+I know that the title sounds as generic as it can be.
+But when you see Ben Barnes hopping trains in order to get to a place where music should get him places, you understand that this is not your usual Katherine Heigl film.
 The music is not hippy, nor does it make you dance.
-It’s old-fashioned, deeply melancholic and satisfying country music.
+It’s old-fashioned, deeply melancholic, and satisfying country music.
 Heigl plays Jackie, an ex-celebrity pop-star.
-She does not have health insurance and is battling the odds in order to get the custody of her daughter.
-Ben Barnes, on the other hand, plays Ryan who is a struggling musician, a traveler and is mostly homeless.
+She does not have health insurance and is battling the odds in order to get custody of her daughter.
+Ben Barnes, on the other hand, plays Ryan who is a struggling musician, a traveler, and is mostly homeless.
 When he isn’t homeless, he usually crashing on people’s couch when he helps them out in parking lots as they have just met with an accident.

 Jackie & Ryan is not a great film, it does falter on quite a few notes.
 The screenplay is deliberately slow-paced which doesn’t always work in its favor.
 While Ben Barnes manages to shine in every single scene, I wouldn’t say the same for Heigl.
 There are times in the film that remind you of what she is known for.
 The cheesiness is stuck so hard on her face that even when she tries hard, it clearly comes out wrong.
 But then again, they are moments of complete serenity when you see people talking over the beautiful landscape of Utah.
 As the snow falls and the guitars start rattling, you go with the flow.